-Ian Phillips received his PhD and DSc in pharmacology at the University of Birmingham in the United Kingdom.
+Ian Phillips, who joined KGI in February 2006, received his PhD and DSc in pharmacology at the University of Birmingham in the United Kingdom.
 He was a postdoctoral fellow at the University of Michigan and an instructor and fellow in the Division of Biology at the California Institute of Technology.
 From 1970-1980, he rose to Professor of Physiology at the University of Iowa.
-In 1977, as a Humboldt Foundation Scholar, Dr. Phillips spent a year at the University of Heidelberg in Germany and at the University of Zurich in Switzerland.
+In 1977, as a Humboldt Foundation Scholar, Phillips spent a year at the University of Heidelberg in Germany and at the University of Zurich in Switzerland.
 He discovered the brain renin angiotensin system, a finding important to hypertension, stroke, and development of new drugs.

-In 1989, Dr. Phillips served as Program Director of Neurobiology at the National Science Foundation in Washington, DC.
+In 1989, Phillips served as Program Director of Neurobiology at the National Science Foundation in Washington, DC.
 He worked at the White House Office of Technology on “The Decade of the Brain.”
 In 1980 he was at the National Institutes of Health (NIH).
-From 1980-2002, Dr. Phillips was Chairman of the Department of Physiology at the University of Florida.
+From 1980-2002, Phillips was Chairman of the Department of Physiology at the University of Florida.
 He built a modern gene-oriented department and founded the Division of Functional Genomics.
-In 2002, Dr. Phillips was appointed Vice President for Research at the University of South Florida, Tampa.
-As Vice President he increased the economic impact of high tech science in Southwest Florida, and constructed a new research building and business incubator in the USF Research Park.
+In 2002, Phillips was appointed Vice President for Research at the University of South Florida, Tampa.
+As Vice President, he increased the economic impact of high-tech science in Southwest Florida and constructed a new research building, and business incubator in the USF Research Park.

-In 2006, Dr. Phillips joined KGI, where he was appointed Norris Professor of Applied Life Sciences and founding director of the Center for Rare Disease Therapies.
-He also founded the Postbac Premedical Certificate (PPC) and the Master of Science in Applied Life Sciences programs.
+In 2006, Phillips joined KGI, where he was appointed Norris Professor of Applied Life Sciences and founding director of the Center for Rare Disease Therapies.
+He also founded the Postbacc Pre-medical Certificate (PPC) and the Master of Science in Applied Life Sciences programs.

-At KGI, Dr. Phillips teaches Writing an Orphan Drug Designation for the FDA, Advances in Gene and Cell Therapy, Writing and Editing Professional Papers, and Molecular Basis of Medicine.
-He teaches in both the Henry E. Riggs School of Applied Life Sciences and the School of Pharmacy and Health Sciences.
-Dr. Phillips’s current research is on gene switches for gene therapy, and on increasing Stem cell production.
+At KGI, Phillips taught Writing an Orphan Drug Designation for the FDA, Advances in Gene and Cell Therapy, Writing and Editing Professional Papers, and Molecular Basis of Medicine.
+He taught in both the Henry E. Riggs School of Applied Life Sciences and the School of Pharmacy and Health Sciences.
+His recent research was on gene switches for gene therapy, and on increasing Stem cell production.

 Functions of angiotensin in the central nervous system